chriskahiga/openshift-poc-setup/README.md

   ```
   # ./env_setup
   ```
-- Logs will be created on the update.log file for any troubleshooting check this log file in the directory you run the script
+- Logs will be created on the update.log file for any troubleshooting check this log file in the directory you ran the script